potentialEmployer77/Home/README.md

 ![SpotBook_example](Documentation/GitHubImages/SpotBookImages/ic_launcher.png)

 3).
-[Compiler](https://github.com/potentialEmployer77/CompilerHome): A compiler written in Java for a small but fully-functional language.
+[Lion Compiler](https://github.com/potentialEmployer77/CompilerHome): A compiler written in Java for a small language called Lion.
+The front-end uses the Antlr toolkit to perform lexical, syntactic, and semantic analysis and outputs a three-adddress code IR.
+The back-end consumes the IR and performs register allocation, instruction selection, and code generation.
+The generated compiled code run on a MIPS machine.

 Thank you for your time and consideration and I look forward to hearing from you!